-Whether you are running your essential oil diffuser in your home or wearing essential oil jewelry, the oils you choose to diffuse or wear can certainly affect your stress levels and help you bring on the calm.
-We’re sharing 12 of our favorite essential oil blends for stress relief.
+The holidays are a notoriously stressful time of year.
+Celebrating the season seems impossible sometimes, especially with the kids out of school and credit card bills looming!
+Whether you're running your essential oil diffuser in your home or wearing essential oil jewelry, the EOs you choose to diffuse can certainly affect your stress levels and help you bring on the calm.
+We're sharing 12 of our favorite essential oil blends for stress relief.

 Can aromatherapy help reduce stress?